STAT545-UBC-hw-2018-19/hw04-zeeva85/hw04_gapmider.md

         -   `c(x, !! x)` selects the x column within the data frame and the column referred to by the object x defined in the context (which can contain either a column name as string or a column position)

 Ussage - **`gather(data, key = "key", value = "value", ..., na.rm = FALSE, convert = FALSE, factor_key = FALSE)`**
-- `key, value`, names of new key and value columns, as strings or symbols. `...`, A selection of columns.
-If empty, all variables are selected.
-You can supply bare variable names, select all variables between x and z with x:z, exclude y with -y. `na.rm`, If TRUE, will remove rows from output where the value column in NA.`convert`, If TRUE will automatically run type.convert() on the key column.
-This is useful if the column names are actually numeric, integer, or logical. `factor_key`, If FALSE, the default, the key values will be stored as a character vector.
-If TRUE, will be stored as a factor, which preserves the original ordering of the columns.
+- `key, value`, names of new key and value of "key" columns, as strings or symbols.
+- `...`, A selection of columns.
+If empty, all variables are selected, ect.. between x and z with x:z, exclude y with -y.
+- `na.rm`, If TRUE, remove rows from output where the value column is `NA` - `convert`, If TRUE, automatically runs type.convert() on the key column.
+This is useful if the column names are actually numeric, integer, or logical.
+- `factor_key`, If FALSE, default, the key values will be stored as a character vector.
+If TRUE, will stored as a factor, which preserves the original ordering of the columns.

 ------------------------------------------------------------------------